How to Boost Hurricane Communications Before, During and After the Storm

 A hurricane warning means that you can expect hurricane conditions.
 At this point, share regular alerts about the storm’s progression, including tailored messages about the time your business will close its doors.
 Clear, reliable communication at this point sets the tone for your entire response and shows that you care about the safety and security of your employees.

 After a hurricane, alert employees and stakeholders about when and to what degree operations will resume.
 Remain sympathetic to the storm’s effects by providing alternative working arrangements, for instance.
-You can bolster recovery efforts with alerts about reentry to neighborhoods, debris clean-up efforts and restoration activities.
-When your organization is up and running again, evaluate how well your hurricane communications plan worked.
-Because, where hurricanes are concerned, you are very likely to use your communications plan again.
+You can bolster recovery efforts with alerts about re-entry to neighborhoods, debris clean-up efforts and restoration activities.
+When your organization is up and running again, evaluate how well your hurricane communications plan worked and note any updates or revisions that can improve your plan going forward.

-While a hurricane can be considerably challenging, you can help mitigate its effects on your organization by putting effective communication plans in place before the storm hits.
-Get prepared: Download your Hurricane Preparedness Kit today.
+While a hurricane can be considerably challenging, you can help mitigate its effects on your organization by putting effective communication plans in place now.
+Download your Hurricane Preparedness Kit today.

 OnSolve